Olga Bogatyrenko / Shutterstock.com

-The Washington Redskins play in the National Football League’s (NFL) National Football Conference (NFC) East division, based in the Washington D.C. area.
+The Washington Commanders, formerly known as the Redskins, play in the National Football League’s (NFL) National Football Conference (NFC) East division, based in the Washington D.C. area.
 Originally based in Boston and known as the Boston Braves, they were formed in 1932.
 They moved to Washington in 1937 becoming the Washington Redskins.
+In 2020, the team changed its name to the Washington Football Team as many found the Redskins title offensive and, in 2022, the name was changed to the Washington Commanders.
+The new name reflects the military heritage of Washington D.C.

-The Redskins have won 5 NFL Championships, 14 divisional titles and six conference championships and are one of the most popular franchises in the NFL.
-They play their home games at the FedExField in Landover, Maryland and are headquartered in Redskins park in Ashburn, Virginia.
+The team have won 5 NFL Championships, 14 divisional titles and six conference championships and are one of the most popular franchises in the NFL.
+They play their home games at the Northwest Stadium in Landover, Maryland.

 Fast Facts